Robben Island and Table Mountain

 Enjoy a day of leisure and choose from a variety of optional activities including a visit to Table Mountain or a Stellenbosch wine tour.
 There is something for everyone in Cape Town.
 Visit Table Mountain, walk the V&A Waterfront or embark on a wine tour in and around Stellenbosch.
 For the adventurous, opt to go skydiving, abseiling, or, if you're really brave, cage diving for a close encounter with a great white shark.
 Wander through the city centre, which has some of the oldest buildings and gardens in South Africa.
 Check out the Cultural Historical Museum, Planetarium, and many other museums and theatres.
+For us it would be a big day as we were about to be educated on some major history as well as have the crap scared out of us because of ... heights ... (ok,,, it was I who had the crap scared out of me).

-We had our breakfast and headed off by cab to the V&A waterfront Nelson Mandela Gateway to catch our ferry to Robben Island at 9 am.
-Robbin Islnd is a UNESCO World Heritage site.
-The ferry ride was 1/2 hour long and Rick was adequately medicated with Gravol (haha).
-Yes there are many stories of our Rick and sea sickness.
 Once we got to the island there were many buses continually loading up passengers for the mandatory 45 minute bus ride around the grounds.
 The bus ride is very uncomfortable.
-Tourists are jam packed into the bus and subjected to a live commentary with various stops.
+Tourists are jam packed into the bus and subjected to a live commentary (which is hard to hear and understand) with various stops.
 You can try but really can't see or really take photos of these stops because of the crowding on the bus.
 Dias discovered the island in 1488 when he landed in South Africa.
-Robben island is is574 hectares in size and 12 km wide.
+Robben island is 574 hectares in size and 12 km wide.
 In 1652 Robben island was a station for ships to exchange mail and replenish supplies of fresh water and meat.
 Sheep and cattle grazed on the land and wildlife was plentiful (penguins, birds, tortoises, antelope).
-However, in 1671 Robben island became a place of incarceration by the Dutch.
-Convicted criminals and undesirables were banished to the Cape from Dutch colonies.
+The first prisoner on Robben island was Autshumao, chief of the Gorinhaikonas.
+In 1659, he was imprisoned with two others for waging war against the Dutch over cattle stolen from the Gorinhaikonas.
+The three successfully escaped by stealing a row boat and rowing to the mainland.
+They are the only ones that have ever successfully escaped from Robben island.
+In 1671 Robben island became a place of incarceration by the Dutch.
+Criminals and undesirables were banished to the Cape from Dutch colonies.
 Furthermore Royalty and leaders from other countries under Dutch rule were sent to the island.
 When the British took over the Cape, they continued the practice of incarceration on the island.
 In 1806 the British created a whaling station on the island which had to be shut down 14 years later because convicts were escaping via the whaling ships.
 Perhaps the decision to make the penal island a whaling station was a poor one indeed!
 In 1812 the island became an asylum for mentally ill and then became a a colony for lepers, chronically ill and paupers as well.
 At that time the penal colony was moved to the mainland where labor was used for government projects such as building roads.
+On Christmas day 1819, the Xhosa prophet Makana and 30 others attempted to escape Robben island.
+The three boats of prisoners capsized and all but 4 people drowned.
 By 1845 the island was home to unwanted and unloved - prostitutes with sexual transmitted diseases, alcoholics, people who were too sick or too old and the mentally ill.
 Conditions at the penal colony were horrid.
 Clergy and medical staff constantly complained about the conditions.
 During WWII the island became a military base.
 Today the island's village houses some 200 staff.
 Children of residents commute to the mainland 7 km away to go to school.
 The nearest school is 11 km away.

 We saw and heard the following at Robben Island: